GideonLeGrange/mikrotik-java/README.md

 con.cancel(tag);
 ```

-From version 2.0.0 of the API the error() and completed() methods are part of the ResultListener interface.

 ## Command timeouts

 Command timeouts can be used to make sure that synchronous commands either return or fail within a specific time.
 Command timeouts are separate from the connection timeout used in ```connect()```, and can be set using ```setTimeout()```.
 Here is an example: